juancarrey/hgblog/content/post/naming-in-coding.md

 * Not stating what the intent is but just what they are (above18YearsOld vs canDrinkAlcohol)

-## Intent
+## Summary

-The most important fact of all to name things is to look for the intent of the thing you are naming, what is it really doing ?
+The most important fact of all to name things is to look for the intent of the thing you are naming.
+The name should define what is it really doing ?

-If the bussines rules change or if the implementation details change, would it affect the name ?
-On the sample above, on some countries the age for drinking alcohol is 18, how would that affect our code ?
+We need to figure out if a change in the bussines rules change will change just the implementation or also the name ?.
+On the sample above, on some countries the age for drinking alcohol is 18.
+How would that affect our code ?

-On the last one, just the implementation, but not the name of the variable nor method, if that happens to you, congratulations, you found a good enough name for the thing.
+If that does not happen to you, congratulations, you found a good enough name.

 Gladly, Juan 🌍🌳